Office Hours:Please refer to syllabus and/or contact via email.

 Martin Revermann is a Classicist and Theatre Studies scholar.
 His research interests are not confined to Graeco-Roman antiquity but cover the cultural history of theatre (both Western and Asian) more broadly and until the 21st century.
 Specific areas include performance criticism of Greek drama, the cultural history of Greek theatre from antiquity to the 21st century, the history and theory of translation, theatre iconography, theatre theory and theatre sociology.
 Another major focus of his research is the work of Bertolt Brecht, especially exploring Brecht’s position as a playwright, director and theorist within the history of theatre as a whole.
 He is also working on the history of theatre audiences and playgoing.
 His research (and graduate teaching) therefore integrates Classics, Theatre Studies, Comparative Literature, German Studies and History.

 Revermann was trained as a Classicist in Germany and the UK, and holds a doctorate from the University of Oxford (where was a Rhodes Scholar).
-He also held research fellowships at Oxford University (Merton College), at Harvard’s Center for Hellenic Studies, at the School of Advanced Study (University of London) and for (2022) at Cambridge University.
+He also held research fellowships at Merton College (Oxford University), at Harvard’s Center for Hellenic Studies, at the School of Advanced Study (London) and at Cambridge University.
+In 2022 he was awarded the Humboldt Prize for his work.

 M.A.
 (LMU Munich) (distinction)